paypal/squbs/docs/index.md

 5. **Pattern**: A set of programming patterns and DSLs provided to users.
    1. Orchestration DSL allowing developers to describe their orchestration sequence in an extremely concise manner while running the whole orchestration asynchronously, thus largely simplifying code and reduces latency for the application.
    2. Asynchronous systems depend heavily on timeouts and fixed timeouts are never right.
 TimeoutPolicy allows users to set policy (like 2.5 sigma) instead of fixed timeout values and takes care of the heuristics by itself allowing systems to adapt to their operating conditions.
-   3. Validation provides an [Akka HTTP directive](http://doc.akka.io/docs/akka-http/current/scala/http/routing-dsl/directives/index.html) for data validation by using [Accord Validation Library](http://wix.github.io/accord/).
+   3. Validation provides an [pekko HTTP directive](http://doc.pekko.io/docs/pekko-http/current/scala/http/routing-dsl/directives/index.html) for data validation by using [Accord Validation Library](http://wix.github.io/accord/).
-   4. PersistentBuffer provides a high-performance Akka Streams flow buffer component that persists its content to a memory-mapped file and recovers the content after failure and restart.
+   4. PersistentBuffer provides a high-performance pekko Streams flow buffer component that persists its content to a memory-mapped file and recovers the content after failure and restart.

 6. **ActorRegistry**: A core lookup facility allowing actors of loosely-coupled modules to find each others, or even to model different services as actors.